allredmatt/change-task-MA-GS/README.md

 - Surveys or forum posts (e.g. bots asking for experience of game) automated pipeline for gathering feedback from app.
 - Gather user data of using app and analyse impact of these.

+For challenge 3.
+Is building a solution best method.
+3rd party options very good (would they work out cheaper).
+Provide training for staff on this.
+Looks like a separate project.
+Build data of improvements from using 3rd party tools to form a picture of how changes have been successful.

 ## Stakeholder Analysis